jsfuentes/Code-Cheatsheet/JS/React/README.md

 ### Gotchas

-Express generator doesn't come with json bodyparsering need to manually add that
+Express generator comes with express.json bodyparsering which is a much less lenient form of post request processing then the bodyparser package(must specify application/json header)

 Nodemon needs to be added